-- 5.8.1 the day to day operation of the School's SEN policy - 5.8.2 ensuring liaison with parents and other professionals in respect of a child's special educational needs - 5.8.3 advising and supporting other staff in the School - 5.8.4 ensuring that appropriate Individual Education Plans or provision maps are in place - 5.8.5 ensuring that relevant background information about individual children with special education needs is collected, recorded and updated. - 5.9 Responsibility: Parents bear the overall responsibility for taking decisions about the management of their child's learning difficulties.
-A parent who would prefer to have a formal assessment instead of additional support should make arrangements accordingly with the School or outside but must ensure that we are given copies of all advice and reports received. - 5.10 External Teaching: Parents may opt for additional support outside the School, provided that the Headmaster is satisfied with your child's safety and travel arrangements and also that the additional support is at times which fit in with the remainder of the curriculum, timetable and community life of the School. - 5.11 Information: Because dyslexia and some other learning difficulties are often inherited, we need to know at the outset if you (either parent) or your children or close relations have been affected by a learning difficulty at any time.
+- appropriate Local Authority and the pupil's previous/current school to ensure that the provision specified in the Plan can be delivered by the School.
+We will co-operate with the Local Authority to ensure that relevant reviews of EHCPs are carried out as required. - 5.7 Welfare Needs: The School recognises that pupils with special educational needs or learning differences may be at risk of being bullied.
+The School has an anti-bullying policy which makes it clear that bullying behaviour of any kind is not acceptable and will be taken very seriously.
+If parents are concerned about their child's welfare, they can approach the pupil's form teacher or any senior member of staff to discuss their concerns in private at any time. - Disability: The School recognises that some pupils with special education needs or learning differences may also have a disability.
+Pupils and parents are referred to the School's Equal Opportunities Policy.
+The School will make all reasonable adjustments in order to afford opportunity to disabled pupils.
+However, if, despite such adjustments, the School is unable to provide adequately for the pupil's needs, the School may decline to offer a place to a pupil or request you withdraw your child from the School (see 6.1 below). - 5.9 Responsibility: Parents bear the overall responsibility for taking decisions about the management of their child's learning differences.
+A parent who would prefer to have a formal assessment instead of additional support should make arrangements accordingly with the School or outside agencies, but must ensure that School are given copies of all advice and reports received. - 5.10 External Teaching: Parents may opt for additional support outside the School, provided that the Headmaster is satisfied with your child's safety and travel arrangements and also that the additional support is at times which fit in with the remainder of the curriculum, timetable and community life of the School. - 5.11 Information: Because dyslexia and some other learning difficulties are often inherited, we need to know at the outset if you (either parent) or your children or close relations have been affected by a learning difficulty at any time.
 Confidential information of this kind will only be communicated on a "need to know" basis.
-You must also provide us with a copy of any report or recommendations which have been made in relation to special educational needs at your child's previous school or elsewhere within the last 12 months. - 5.12 Concerns: We need to know immediately if your child's progress or behaviour causes you concern so that we can devise and agree a strategy with you and carry it out. - 5.13 Examinations: Children who have been diagnosed as having a learning difficulty may be eligible to apply for special Access Arrangements in internal and public examinations.
+You must also provide us with a copy of any report or recommendations which have been made in relation to special educational needs at your child's previous school or elsewhere during their schooling. - 5.12 Concerns: We need to know immediately if your child's progress or behaviour causes you concern so that we can devise and agree a strategy with you and carry it out. - 5.13 Examinations: Children who have been diagnosed as having a learning difference may be eligible to apply for special Access Arrangements in internal and public examinations.
 Public Examinations Access Arrangements are administered according to the current JCQ (Joint Centre for Qualifications) criteria.
-You are asked to liaise with The School's SENCO in good time with respect to this.
+You are asked to liaise with The School's Enrichment Department Manager (Mrs Gately) in good time with respect to this.